 Now for the fun part – attaching it to my pantry!
 We measured (and measured again, and again and again) and drilled the holes for the door hangers.

-The last step in making the DIY Shiplap Barn Door was to attach the door to the sliding frame and measure and install the bottom piece.
+The last step in making the sliding Barn Door was to attach the door to the sliding frame and measure and install the bottom piece.
 Can you believe one small slider is all that it takes to keep this thing in place?
 The door just sits on it and rolls smoothly.
 Two pieces of metal at the end of each side of the top track that keep it on the track.

-Once the door was in place, we installed the handle.
+Once the shiplap barn door was in place, we installed the handle.
 We chose a simple straight black door handle that attached from the back of the door for a clean look. (measure, measure, measure became our middle names for this step.)